DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

     Set SO_REUSEADDR on the listening socket.
 Only useful for debugging when repeatedly restarting the server.

+-G
+    Use gigabit ethernet (Libera grouping) as data source.

+-N
+    Run with data source disabled.
+The archiver will run in read-only mode and no subscription data will be available.

-The recommended options are -c and -t.
+The recommended options are `-c` and `-t`.

 The rest of this man page can be ignored by most users.